simon-frankau/dirac/README.md

 loading BASIC on aren't really interesting intermediate goals - CP/M looks quite reasonable to port as a next step.
 I've yet to start the CP/M port in earnest, though.

+The SD card interface hardware is now functional, and I just need to write the software for it.
+From there, I can write the CP/M BIOS, and have a CP/M port running...

 What do I need?
 ---------------